Governor (United States): Gender

-Twelve women have been serving as chief executive of their states since January 10, 2023, when Sarah Huckabee Sanders was inaugurated as the first female governor of Arkansas.
-This beats the record of eleven set just days earlier following Maura Healey's inauguration as Governor of Massachusetts on January 5, 2023.
+13 women have been serving as chief executive of their states since January 21, 2025, when Bethany Hall-Long left office as governor of Delaware.
+The previous record of 14 was set just days earlier following Kelly Ayotte's inauguration as Governor of New Hampshire on January 9, 2025.

-LGBT status
+LGBTQ status

-There are currently three governors who identify as LGBT: Jared Polis of Colorado, who identifies as gay, and Tina Kotek of Oregon and Maura Healey of Massachusetts, who identify as lesbian.
+There are currently three governors from the LGBTQ community: Jared Polis (Colorado), who is gay, along with Tina Kotek (Oregon) and Maura Healey (Massachusetts), who are both lesbian.

 Race and ethnicity

 Ethnic minorities as defined by the United States Census currently constitute 38.9% of the total population of the U.S. as of 2018.
-There are currently 46 state governors who are non-Hispanic whites of European American background.
-There are 4 minority governors: Wes Moore of Maryland, who is black, Michelle Lujan Grisham of New Mexico, who is of Hispanic descent; Chris Sununu of New Hampshire, who is of Lebanese, Palestinian, Latin American, Irish and British descent; and Kevin Stitt of Oklahoma, who is a member of the Cherokee Nation.
-Sununu and Stitt are Republicans, while Grisham and Moore are Democrats.
+There are currently 47 state governors who are non-Hispanic whites of European American background.
+There are 3 minority governors: Wes Moore of Maryland, who is black, Michelle Lujan Grisham of New Mexico, who is of Hispanic descent; and Kevin Stitt of Oklahoma, who is a member of the Cherokee Nation.
+Stitt is a Republican, while Grisham and Moore are Democrats.

-Among the five U.S. territories, one Hispanic (Pedro Pierluisi of Puerto Rico), one Black (Albert Bryan of the U.S. Virgin Islands), and three Pacific Islander Americans (Lou Leon Guerrero of Guam, Lemanu Peleti Mauga of American Samoa, and Arnold Palacios of the Northern Mariana Islands) currently serve as governor.
+Among the five U.S. territories, one Hispanic (Jenniffer González-Colón of Puerto Rico), one Black (Albert Bryan of the U.S. Virgin Islands), and three Pacific Islander Americans (Lou Leon Guerrero of Guam, Pula Nikolao Pula of American Samoa, and Arnold Palacios of the Northern Mariana Islands) currently serve as governor.
 African-American Muriel Bowser is the current Mayor of the District of Columbia, an office equivalent to a governor.

 In 1990, Douglas Wilder of Virginia became the first African-American governor of any state since the Reconstruction era.

 Birthplace

-Fourteen of the current state governors were born outside the state they are serving: Mike Dunleavy of Alaska (born in Pennsylvania), Ned Lamont of Connecticut (born in Washington, D.C.), Josh Green of Hawaii (born in New York), J. B. Pritzker of Illinois (born in California), Laura Kelly of Kansas (born in New York), Larry Hogan of Maryland (born in Washington, D.C.), Maura Healey of Massachusetts (born in Maryland), Tim Walz of Minnesota (born in Nebraska), Greg Gianforte of Montana (born in California), Joe Lombardo of Nevada (born in Japan), Phil Murphy of New Jersey (born in Massachusetts), Kevin Stitt of Oklahoma (born in Florida), Tina Kotek of Oregon (born in Pennsylvania), and Mark Gordon of Wyoming (born in New York).
+Sixteen of the current state governors were born outside the state they are serving: Mike Dunleavy of Alaska (born in Pennsylvania), Ned Lamont of Connecticut (born in Washington, D.C.), Josh Green of Hawaii (born in New York), J. B. Pritzker of Illinois (born in California), Laura Kelly of Kansas (born in New York), Maura Healey of Massachusetts (born in Maryland), Tim Walz of Minnesota (born in Nebraska), Greg Gianforte of Montana (born in California), Joe Lombardo of Nevada (born in Japan), Phil Murphy of New Jersey (born in Massachusetts), Kevin Stitt of Oklahoma (born in Florida), Tina Kotek of Oregon (born in Pennsylvania), Josh Shapiro of Pennsylvania (born in Missouri), Mark Gordon of Wyoming (born in New York), and Patrick Morrisey of West Virginia (born in New York City).
+One governor, Joe Lombardo of Nevada, was born outside the United States (born in Sapporo, Japan).

 State constitutions have varying requirements for the length of citizenship and residency of the governor but unlike the President, state governors do not need to be natural-born citizens.
 There is some ambiguity in some state constitutions if a governor must be a citizen or just a resident.